Nelbert442/dero-golang-pool/README.md

     /*  Used for block stats */
 	"largeLuckWindow": "72h",

+	/* Used for defining how many validated shares to submit in a row before passThru hashing [trusted] */ "trustedSharesCount": 30,

     /*  Defines how often the upstream (daemon) getblocktemplate is refreshed.
         DERO blockchain is fast and runs on 27 Seconds blocktime.
 Best practice is to update your mining job at-least every second.
         Bitcoin pool also updates miner job every 10 seconds and BTC blocktime is 10 mins -Captain [03/08/2020] .